software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 6
 >
 > The Product Owner needs your help in estimating user stories.
-Faciliate a planning poker event where you estimate the _first four user stories_ of the Sprint.
+Facilitate a planning poker event where you estimate the _first four user stories_ of the Sprint.
+Add the story point estimates for the user stories to the Product Backlog.

 {: .note }
 At this point it might sense to distribute the workload a bit instead of working on each user story together.
 For example two members of the team could start working on the first user story and the others on the second one.
 Decide who will be working on which task and assign at least one team member for each task on the Trello board.